chenxuuu/llcom/README_EN.md

 - Data you want to send can be processed with your own Lua scripts.
 - Quick send bar on the right.
 - Lua scripts can be run independently with timer and co-process task features.([Based on LUAT TASK](http://wiki.openluat.com/doc/luatFramework/))
-- socket test server controler
+- socket test server
+- mqtt client test
+- Encoding converter
+- Garbled code fix
+- monitor serial data which send or received by other software

 ![screenEN](/image/screenEN.png)
 ![screen2](/image/screen2.jpg)